marcopernpruner/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 Where a non-normative example of the decoded content of the ``jwt`` parameter is represented below, without encoding and signature.
-The JWS header:
+The JWT header:

 .. literalinclude:: ../../examples/credential-jwt-proof-header.json
   :language: JSON